Starting at Loreto

 Can I re-sit my GCSEs at Loreto?

-We only offer GCSE re-sits in English Language and Maths to students who have not achieved a Grade 4 or higher.
+Loreto offers GCSE re-sits in English Language and Maths to students who have not yet achieved a Grade 4 or higher.
 This is a Government requirement.
-In this exceptional year, there will be an opportunity to resit GCSE exams in November, but that is something you will need to discuss with your school.
+Loreto students perform very well on these courses.
+We do not other any other GCSE resits.

 I’ve been offered a place at more than one college, what should I do?